 While in Manchester, an easy detour to Salford to visit the Imperial War Museum North and the Lowry Gallery – home of the national collection of paintings by LS Lowry, England’s most popular 20th Century painter – is recommended.

-At Janet Redler Travel and Tourism, we offer a wide range of music and concert tours, but our opera tours are especially popular, and we organise visits to operas all over Britain.
+At Janet Redler Travel, we offer a wide range of music and concert tours, but our opera tours are especially popular, and we organise visits to operas all over Britain.
 Why not enjoy a tailor-made tour with us which takes in one or more operas at leading venues around the country?

 Glyndebourne Festival Opera, which takes place each year in a purpose built opera house in the grounds of a stately home in the south of England is a must, and on a warm summer’s evening, a champagne picnic on the lawn before the performance begins is hard to beat.